MezoneOrange/Weather-Services-Aggregator-Java/README.md

 The class works with all weather resources at the same time.

-Has one field - `List<WeatherApi> resources`
+Has fields:
+    `List<WeatherApi> resources` - contains `WeatherApi` objects that response code was 200.
+    `passedResources` - count of resources that was sent in the constructor `availableResources` - count of resources that was added to `resources`.

-The constructor of class takes array of `WeatherApi` objects and adds them to List.
+The constructor of class takes array of `WeatherApi` objects, checks their response code, and adds to `resources`.
+Also sets `passedResources` and `availableResources` fields.

-Has two methods:
+Has four methods:
 1. `getListOfServices()` returns List of `ForecastObject` objects that contains resources' name, and their response code.
 2. `getForecast(String city)` returns List of `ForecastObject` objects that contains weather condition from each resource or, if response code of some resource was not 200, contains only resource' name, and their response code.
+3. `getPassedResources()` returns `passedResources` field.
+4. `getAvailableResources()` returns `availableResources` field.

+### GUIVersionMain class (new version)

+Graphical User Interface version of programme.

+The class creates a `WeatherForecast` instance that contains instances of each weather resource that had response code 200.

+Works with Singleton class `WeatherGui`.

+### WeatherGui class

+Singleton class that contains all realisation of GUI.

+GUI contains 3 areas:

+      1. Upper area implements the accept city's name and sends request to api's.
+          `User inputs a city's name into the text field and either press "Enter" or click by button for that request was sent`

+      2. Middle area displays result of request that was sent from Upper area.
+         When app just would open, it displays names of resources that is available on the moment of start.

+      3. Bottom area displays how many resources is available on the moment of start.
+          `In the time of work the programme, app doesn't restart resources that was not available n the moment of start.
+If you want to get access to resources that not available, try to restart the programme.`

-### Main class
+### ConsoleVersionMain class (old version)

+Console version of programme.

 Contains realisation when user inputs the city name and application returns a weather forecast from each resource that has found a city.

-The class creates a `WeatherForecast` instance that contains instances of each weather resource.
+The class creates a `WeatherForecast` instance that contains instances of each weather resource that had response code 200.

 Prints response code of each resource through method `getListOfServices()`.